hafsahfreeaccount/Hangman/README.md

 Wait for user choice

 IF user clicks ‘New Game’ THEN
-   Reboot all points to zero
-   Produce Difficulty Level Screen
+   Reboot all points to zero // reboots game scores for both players Produce Difficulty Level Screen //start a new game round
       ENDIF
 IF user clicks ‘Main Menu’ THEN
-   Open homepage
+   Open homepage //return to the home page
       ENDIF

 ## Mock Ups